ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

 !!! caution "Re-exporting modified Content Types"

-    If the Content Types to be recommended are changed, you must perform a new full export by running the `php bin/console ibexa:recommendation:run-export` command again.
+    If the Content Types to be recommended change, you must perform a new full export by running the `php bin/console ibexa:recommendation:run-export` command again.

 ### Checking export results